mGarbowski/addWatermarks/README.md

 # CLI and GUI utility for automatic photo watermarking
-NOTE: This is and early build, more functionality will be added in the future
+NOTE: This is and early build, more functionality will be added in the future, some functionalities may not work properly

 ## Capabilities
 The application chooses the most uniform corner out of those specified by user and then chooses